-On the day of inspection we collected 30 CQC comment cards filled in by patients, received two supportive emails and spoke with 4 other patients.
+On the day of inspection we collected 14 CQC comment cards filled in by patients and spoke with four other patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with two dentists, two dental nurses, one apprentice dental nurse, one dental hygiene therapist, one dental hygienist, one head receptionist, one treatment co-ordinator and the practice manager.
+During the inspection we spoke with two dentists, one dental nurse, one head dental nurse, one dental hygienist and one receptionist.
 We looked at practice policies and procedures and other records about how the service is managed.